M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Introduction

 \section{Introduction}

-In many deep learning fields including domain generalization~\citep{gulrajani2020search}, the loss function for neural networks amounts to a summation of multiple terms, with a multiplier weighting each term.
+This work initializes efforts to utilize feedback mechanism, constraint optimization, hierarchical and optimal control into deep learning by treating neural network training as a dynamic process.
+We tackle two fold challenges in multi-objective deep learning and automatic multiple-multiplier adaptation in structural risk minimization: In many deep learning fields including domain generalization~\citep{gulrajani2020search}, the loss function for neural networks amounts to a summation of multiple terms, with a multiplier weighting each term.
 As the number of loss terms increases, the space of choice for those multipliers grows dramatically.
 In addition, when the validation set is drawn from a different distribution than the target domain, the validation performance does not faithfully reflect the target domain performance~\citep{chen2022pareto} and can easily reach and maintain a saturated value during training.
-All these factors complicate and add difficulties to the process of model selection using conventional hyperparameter tuning \citep{probst2019tunability} methods.
+All these factors complicate and add difficulties to the process of model selection using conventional hyperparameter tuning \citep{probst2019tunability}.
+Inspired by feedback control theory~\citep{doyle2013feedback} and feedback optimization in power systems~\citep{picallo2020closing,he2023model,hauswirth2024optimization}, we treat the dynamic system of model parameters driven by the low level optimization algorithm as an uncontrolled plant, with the model parameters as state and the many loss terms as output.
+We use state-dependent multiplier induced loss landscapes (see~\Cref{fig:landscape_scheduling}) as control input and designed a hierarchical control structure~\citep{dietterich1998maxq,kulkarni2016hierarchical,sun2020reinbo} to drive the system towards a multi-objective descent goal, without modifying the internal dynamic of low level neural network optimization algorithms.